Edge precoloring extension of hypercubes: Proof of Theorem

-Assume now that (b) holds, i.e. that there is a vertex $u$ of $H_1$ such that no edge incident with $u$ is $\varphi$-precolored, but every vertex adjacent to $u$ in $H_1$ is incident with an edge precolored $1$ under $\varphi$.
+Recall that if (b) holds, then there is a vertex $u$ of $H_1$ such that no edge incident with $u$ is $\varphi$-precolored, but every vertex adjacent to $u$ in $H_1$ is incident with an edge precolored $1$ under $\varphi$.
 Recall that $e_2$ is the unique edge of $H_2$ that is precolored, and $e_1$ is the corresponding edge of $H_1$.
 Since two colors appear in $\varphi$, $\varphi(e_2)=2$.
-If $e_1$ is not precolored, then let $f_2$ be an extension of the restriction of $\varphi$ to $H_2$ using colors $2,\dots,d$; such an extension exists by the induction hypothesis.
+If $e_1$ is not precolored, then let $f_2$ be an extension of the restriction of $\varphi$ to $H_2$ using colors $2,\dots,d$; such an extension exists by Theorem \ref{th:hypercube}.
 Let $f_1$ be the corresponding edge coloring of $H_1$.
 From $f_1$ and $f_2$ we obtain an extension of $\varphi$ by recoloring all edges precolored $1$ under $\varphi$ by color $1$, recoloring all corresponding edges of $H_2$ by color $1$, and thereafter coloring every edge of $M$ by the unique color in $\{1,\dots,d\}$ not appearing at its endpoints.

-Suppose now that $e_1$ is precolored under $\varphi$; then $\varphi(e_1)=1$.
-By proceeding as in the proof of Claim \ref{cl:PartCol}, it is easy to deduce that there is a partial proper edge coloring $f_1$ of $H_1$ with colors $1$ and $2$ satisfying the following: